Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-Following state preparation, we modulate the system to the target Hamiltonian $ H $ with all qubits tuned to resonance at $\omega_{\mathrm{ref}}/2\pi \approx 4.24 \, \text{GHz}$, and track the EA dynamics for a terminal subsystem $A$.
-As depicted in Fig.~\ref{fig2}\textbf{c}, despite the EA for $ \ket{\theta= \pi/2}_N $ initially exceeding that of $ \ket{\theta= \pi/4}_N $, the faster symmetry restoration of $ \ket{\theta= \pi/2}_N $ results in a more rapid decay rate, yielding a pronounced crossover phenomenon—a hallmark of the QME.
-Furthermore, our simulation results reveal the emergence of QME in a broad coupling regime (\( 1/r \leq 0.15 \))~\cite{supp_cite}.
+Following state preparation, we modulate the system to the target Hamiltonian with all qubits tuned to resonance, and track the EA dynamics for a terminal subsystem $A$.
+As depicted in Fig.~\ref{fig2}(a), despite the EA for $ \ket{\theta= \pi/2}_N $ initially exceeding that of $ \ket{\theta= \pi/4}_N $, the faster symmetry restoration of $ \ket{\theta= \pi/2}_N $ results in a pronounced crossover phenomenon—a hallmark of the QME.
 This effect originates from quasiparticle-mediated relaxation~\cite{Integrable_PRL,quasiparticle,integrable_arxiv}, wherein entangled quasiparticle pairs generated within subsystem $ A $ govern $ \Delta S_A $, with larger tilt angles $ \theta $ preferentially exciting faster-propagating modes, thereby accelerating symmetry restoration.
+Furthermore, our simulation results reveal the emergence of QME in a broad coupling regime (\( 1/r \leq 0.15 \))~\cite{supp_cite}, demonstrating its robustness to weak integrability breaking.
+Consistently, level-spacing statistics confirm the emergence of quantum chaos with increasing long-range interaction strength (see Supplemental Fig. S9), corroborating that the system enters a regime with pronounced integrability breaking.